AdnanH901/Netflix_Business_Analysis/README.md

   - Netflix started their first year by generating **£130,000** and has gone up to **£13,000,000** in revenue in 2024.
 This shows Netflix's stability and growth in the streaming industry and shows how its model is quite reliable.

 - **Subscription:** The Premium option generates the highest average revenue per subscriber.
 This could be because:
-  - Netflix's Premium option offers much more than its other options whilst costing substantially more which indicates that the Premium option is doing quite well overall and is well optimised.
+  - Netflix's Premium option offers much more than its other options, whilst costing substantially more, which indicates that the Premium option is doing quite well overall and is well optimised.
   - The Premium plan allows up to four simultaneous streams, making it an attractive option for families, housemates, or friends who want to split the cost.
   - While Netflix has cracked down on password sharing, this plan still enables multiple users within the same household to watch at once.
 This explains the overall high average gains, high relative adoption ratings and thus long-term subscriptions.